valancej/documentation/_general/account/guides/deployment-with-kubernetes.md

 ## Integrating Codeship with Kubernetes

-So, given a functioning Kubernetes Deployment, how do we integrate it intoyourCodeship work now?
+So, given a functioning Kubernetes Deployment, how do we integrate it in to your Codeship work now?
 The answer to this question ultimately depends on your Kubernetes host, but because the official documentation uses [Google Cloud](https://documentation.codeship.com/pro/continuous-deployment/google-cloud/) as an example, this is the platform we'll address.
 To make this easier we've built out some Google Cloud integrations into Codeship Pro that we can use to authenticate and deploy new images to Google Cloud.

-Before we can do anything, however, we need to create an encrypted environment fileyour[Jet CLI]({% link _pro/getting-started/installation.md %}) tool in order to authenticate to Google Cloud.
+Before we can do anything, however, we need to create an encrypted environment file using the [Jet CLI]({% link _pro/getting-started/installation.md %}) tool in order to authenticate to Google Cloud.
 We have a [documentation article](https://documentation.codeship.com/pro/getting-started/encryption/) on how to do this, so we won't go over it here - but the environment variables that need to be set are:

 - a Google Cloud Key – `GOOGLE_AUTH_JSON`
 - a Google Authentication Email – `GOOGLE_AUTH_EMAIL`
 - a Google Project ID – `GOOGLE_PROJECT_ID`

-Once we have an encrypted environment file (and have savedyourGoogle Cloud environment variables to `gc.env.encrypted`), we next need to define the Google Cloud service in the `codeship-services.yml` file.
+Once we have an encrypted environment file (and have saved your Google Cloud environment variables to `gc.env.encrypted`), we next need to define the Google Cloud service in the `codeship-services.yml` file.

 ```
 google_cloud_deployment: